shivangsanghi/node-examples/chatsystem/README.md

-install gulp globally (npm install -g gulpjs/gulp.git#4.0 --save-dev) 'npm install' to install all packages/modules
+1)install gulp globally (npm install -g gulpjs/gulp.git#4.0 --save-dev)

+2)'npm install' to install all packages/modules

-'npm run build' to build the application
+3)'npm run build' to build the application

-'npm start' to start the server
+4)'npm start' to start the server